juliansommer/workout-track/README.md

 # TODO

+- add more screenshots, video walkthrough too
 - pages

-  - create, edit and delete workout
-    - load workout data from plan, then can add specific data for each set
-    - user presses button to create a workout based off plan (on workouts page have display of the plans and button to create workout)
-    - then prefill a page similar to the plan page, but cannot change exercises so it wont be a form, just a display of the data
-    - then under each exercise, need a form for each set. will create the number of forms based off the set in each exercise.
-    - on submit, create main workout, create workout_exercise for each exercise, then create set for each set. just pass the whole form json to the api and handle it there
+  make create workout page use react-hook-form and zod, needs error handling but works for now view all workouts (just make prettier) edit workout delete workout

-    - THIS SHOULD COME LATER NEED BASIC FIRST prefilling previous set data - search for previous workout_exercise with same exercise_id and order by created_at desc
+  - prefilling previous set data - search for previous workout_exercise with same exercise_id and order by created_at desc
   - need to store data for each exercise and each set to then prefill it when creating a workout
   - have user page where they can see their data
     - on the user page, can edit their details (being height, weight and age)